flexivian/govdoc-scanner/README.md

 node --version
 ```

+- **Docker & Docker Compose** (optional, for OpenSearch): Required only if using the OpenSearch integration for search and analytics.

 - **.env file**: Copy the example environment file and update it with your Gemini API key:

 ```sh